Hyurl/type-storage/README.md

 **return:**

 If both `key` and `value` are passed, alway returns the value;
-if only `key` is passed, returns the value it represents, or undefined.
+if only `key` is passed, returns the data it represents, or undefined.

 ## cookie()